KevinB04/fitness-tracker/README.md

 ## Description

-For this homework assignment I was asked to create a workout tracker so that a user can view, create, and track daily workouts.
+For this assignment I was asked to create a workout tracker so that a user can view, create, and track daily workouts.
+The user can track their distance traveled for cardio exercises and various information for resistance exercises.

 ## Usage